honeybijan/bijan-personal-website/content/project/mixtures/index.md

 ---
 title: Confounder Identification
 date: 2023-03-01T00:00:00.000Z
-summary: 'Phantom relationships that emerge from the combination of multiple data sources can then be taken as direct information about the confounding influence.
-In this sense, the problem is also the solution: while confounding contaminates causal relationships, it also contains the information needed to identify and remove its own impact.
+summary: 'Phantom relationships often emerge from the combination of multiple data sources.
+While confounding contaminates causal relationships, it also contains the information needed to identify and remove its own impact.
 Assuming a bound on the cardinality of a discrete universal confounder turns the problem into a mixture model, allowing identification of within-source probability distributions.
 This perspective expands the notion of causal identifiability, as many graphically unidentifiable relationships can be identified.'
 weight: 1
 profile: false
 ---